NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 implementations, and that has capabilities to be directly transferred and loaded from external sources: Response Policy Zones (RPZ).

+We'll first discuss the different policies and RPZ actions with examples, and then show the implementation configuration.

 .. index:: RPZ policies

 RPZ Policies